Charlie Hebdo: Suspect in Paris knife attack confesses | DW | 26.09.2020

 Read more: Two years after the Charlie Hebdo attack, freedom of expression remains an issue

-Charlie Hebdo's former building in Paris' 11th district now houses a documentary production company.
+The building in Paris' 11th district that once was home to Charlie Hebdo now houses a documentary production company.

 Two of the company's employees — a man and a woman who had stepped outside to smoke — were critically injured in the knife attack.